mirumee/ariadne-website/docs/modularization.md

 ## Defining schema in multiple modules

-Because Ariadne expects `type_defs` to be either string or list of strings, it's easy to split types across many string variables in many modules:
+Because Ariadne expects `type_defs` to be either a string or list of strings, it's easy to split types across many string variables in many modules:

 ```python
 query = """